-From 21 September 2021, we will be updating your existing ‘Account List’ page in Internet Banking to reflect a 9-digit account number.
+We have updated your existing ‘Account List’ page in Internet to reflect a 9-digit account number.
 A unique account number will be assigned to each of your accounts.
 This new account number will give you a wider range of payment options including transfers directly into specific accounts.

 What you'll see in Internet Banking